Jouto25/joutoscraftingrecipes/README.md

 New recipes may be added depending on my free time and user suggestions.
 Please suggest any new recipes on the GitHub.

-**This datapack is only hosted on CurseForge, Modrinth, and GitHub.
+**This datapack is only hosted on CurseForge, Modrinth, Planet Minecaft, and GitHub.
 Do not download this from other websites.**